ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

 > — Aamir Khan x IB Sports Academy

 ## ✨ Magic of Collaboration: IB x Aamir Khan

 In a country where cricket often overshadows other sports, something extraordinary happened behind the scenes of a Bollywood production. **Aamir Khan Productions**, while developing their emotionally charged new film **Sitaare Zameen Par**, reached out to IB Sports Academy, not just to borrow a backdrop, but to embed truth, grit, and raw inspiration into the heart of their film.

 Over weeks of collaboration, IB provided more than just basketball courts.
-We provided **youth athletes, creative feedback, location access, technical guidance**, and most importantly — **authenticity**.
+We provided **our Head Coach - Ishwar Bhati, youth athletes, creative feedback, location access, technical guidance**, and most importantly, **authenticity**.
 This wasn’t just a shoot.
 It was a shared mission.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
   <img src="aamir-khan-ishwar-bhati-basketball-directing-sitaare-zameen-par.jpg" alt="Aamir Khan directing Sitaare Zameen Par Movie meeting Ishwar Bhati IB Sports Academy Head Coach" style="max-width: 100%;" />
-  <figcaption style="font-style: italic;">Reel Meets Real — Aamir Khan steps into character as the Basketball coach Gulshan, guided by the real one: Ishwar Bhati, the Head Coach of IB Sports Academy.</figcaption>
+  <figcaption style="font-style: italic;">Reel Meets Real | Aamir Khan steps into character as the Basketball coach Gulshan, guided by the real one: Ishwar Bhati, the Head Coach of IB Sports Academy and also Karnataka Coach in the movie Sitaare Zameen Par.</figcaption>
 </figure>

 It all culminated in a celebratory photoshoot and heartfelt interaction session, bringing together our young athletes, **Head Coach Ishwar Bhati**, and the legend himself, **Aamir Khan**, where stars from two very different worlds met, face to face.